wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ~~~
 SHELL=/bin/bash
 PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin
-0,15,30,45 * * * * docker run --privileged --rm -v /sitespeed.io:/sitespeed.io sitespeedio/sitespeed.io sitespeed.io -f urls.txt -b firefox -n 11 --connection cable -r /tmp/ --graphiteHost YOUR_GRAPHITE_HOST >> /tmp/sitespeed-run.txt 2>&1
+0,15,30,45 * * * * docker run --privileged --rm -v /sitespeed.io:/sitespeed.io sitespeedio/sitespeed.io sitespeed.io -f urls.txt -b firefox -n 11 --connection cable -r /tmp/ --graphiteHost YOUR_GRAPHITE_HOST --seleniumServer http://127.0.0.1:4444/wd/hub >> /tmp/sitespeed-run.txt 2>&1
 ~~~

-Note: If you are using Chrome you need to configure which Selenium server to use (there are bugs running it straight with NodeJS and Linux).
+Note: You need to configure the selenium server to use (there are bugs running it straight with NodeJS and Linux).
 You do that by adding --**seleniumServer http://127.0.0.1:4444/wd/hub** to your run.
+Using the selenium server will make your runs more stable.
 {: .note .note-warning}

 #### Collect from multiple locations